Home · Information · History of Club · Safety and Experience · Local Diving · Dive Trips · Social Events · Dive Calendar - PDF 06 September 2010 17:32

 Mike Scotland, a former member of the Club and again a member in the 2000s, came to the April meeting and showed slides.

 At one meeting Les Caterson moved a motion that "the Club should support in principle that a large vessel should be sunk at Merries Reef" (this is off the northern end of Wanda Beach).
-This was passed unanonmously.
+This was passed unaninmously.

 Another trip to Vicary's Winery was held on Saturday 25 June and was a great success.
 At the end of June there were 109 members and there was $3311.34 in the bank.

 On 10 July when at Jervis Bay, on the way out to the first dive, the prop fell off the charter boat.
 The first dive of the day was to recover the prop and put it back on.
 President Phil Rose found and refitted it.
 Apparently Carol Scrimshaw was designing a new emblem for the Club, but T-shirts with the old design were ordered.
-At the AGM, Robin McConuille was re-elected President and the rest of the committee was the same as 1987-8.
+At the AGM, Robin McConville was re-elected President and the rest of the committee was the same as 1987-8.

 On 12 November there was a visit to the Water Police base at Sans Souci.
 The Christmas Party was a Port Hacking cruise.
 The year ended with 87 members.